 3. Understand and appropriately apply modes of expression, i.e., descriptive, expository, narrative, scientific, and self-expressive, in written, visual, and oral communication;

-4. Participate effectively in groups with emphasis on listening, critical and reflective thinking, and responding proficiency in the development of exposition and argument; 6.
-Develop the ability to research and write a documented paper and /or togive an oral presentation
+4. Participate effectively in groups with emphasis on listening, critical and reflective thinking, and responding

-5. Understand and apply basic principles of critical thinking, problem solving, and technical
+5. Understand and apply basic principles of critical thinking, problem solving, and technical proficiency in the development of exposition and argument;